 The greatest divers in Olympic history have been Patricia McCormick and Greg Louganis from the United States and Fu Mingxia from China.
-McCormick won the women’s springboard-platform double in Helsinki 1952 and Melbourne 1956.
-Greg Louganis did the same in the men’s events in Los Angeles 1984 and Seoul 1988 and also finished second in the platform diving in Montreal 1976.
-Fu Mingxia won the women's platform in Barcelona 1992 and Atlanta 1996 and the springboard in Atlanta and Sydney.
+McCormick won the women’s springboard-platform double at Helsinki 1952 and Melbourne 1956.
+Greg Louganis did the same in the men’s events at Los Angeles 1984 and Seoul 1988 and also finished second in the platform diving in Montreal 1976.
+Fu Mingxia won the women's platform at Barcelona 1992 and Atlanta 1996 and the springboard in Atlanta and Sydney.
 She also finished second in the synchronised springboard in 2000.

 For all individual events, divers select from a number of set dives that have been rated according to their degree of difficulty, or create their own dives which are rated according to a set formula.
 The elements of the dive that are judged are: approach, take-off, elevation, execution and entry into water.